Heart Machine: History

 On March 31, 2022, Heart Machine revealed their next game Hyper Light Breaker, originally set to release in 2023.
 The soundtrack is expected to be handled by the studio's audio team and Disasterpeace isn't set to return this time around.
 Hyper Light Breaker's release date was delayed to 2024, with the announcement on March 22, 2023 stating "additional time to focus on Hyper Light Breaker’s development will allow us to bring the game to its full potential".
 Arc Games, formerly Gearbox Publishing San Francisco, is set to publish the game.

-On June 7, 2024, Heart Machine revealed their new title, Possesors, a 2D sidescrolling action game set to be published by Devolver Digital in 2025.
+On June 7, 2024, Heart Machine revealed their new title, Possesor(s), a 2D sidescrolling action game set to be published by Devolver Digital in 2025.
+Heart Machine launched a Patreon campaign in April 2025.
+However, the campaign was closed in January 2026.

-The studio announced in October 2025 that it was laying off a number of staff and were ending development of Hyper Light Breaker, with plans to bring a meanful final update by January 2026.
-Development of smaller titles like Possesors would continue.
+The studio announced in October 2025 that it was laying off a number of staff and were ending development of Hyper Light Breaker, with plans to release a meaningful final update by January 2026.
+Development of smaller titles like Possesor(s) would continue.

+On September 16, 2026, Preston announced that "nearly everyone" at Heart Machine had been laid off following the cancellation of an unannounced title, after a publisher pulled its support of the game.